tpgzcyyao/log/README.md

 ExpireDays represents the number of days to keep log.
 Default config is to keep all log files.
 - log.Config.LogLevel
 LogLevel represents the lowest level for print log.
 The value may be fatal, error, warn, info, debug.
 Default log level is debug.
+- log.Config.TotalSize
+TotalSize represents the total size for all log files and the unit is MB.
 ## V. Using Config File
 - Code
 ```